paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-070-manufactured-home-construction-and-safety-standards.md

   (A) to enter, at reasonable times and without advance notice, any factory, warehouse, or establishment in which manufactured homes are manufactured, stored, or held, for sale; and

-  (B) to inspect, at reasonable times and within reasonable limits and in a reasonable manner, any such factory, warehouse, or establishment, and to inspect such books, papers, records, and documents as are set forth in subsection (c) of this section.
+  (B) to inspect, at reasonable times and within reasonable limits and in a reasonable manner, any such factory, warehouse, or establishment, and to inspect such books, papers, records, and documents as are set forth in subsection (c).
 Each such inspection shall be commenced and completed with reasonable promptness.

 (2) The Secretary is authorized to contract with State and local governments and private inspection organizations to carry out his functions under this subsection.